cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   equivalent way.

-c) New functionality / Usability / Corrections of Errors:
+c) New functionality / Usability / Corrections of errors:

 - Installation and usage without administrator privileges: Now not only the program doesn't need administrator rights any more, but also the installer